 I guess the greatest tragedy of Girafarig is that none of her more unique features are particularly pronounced.
 That second head is small and always facing away from the player, and those psychic antennae just look like giraffe-horns since the games’ animation doesn’t really showcase them as a focal point for Psybeams.
 As nice as the subtler weirdness is, maybe she would’ve taken off more if her motif was more obvious, like in her in-development design?

 Girafarig is a delightfully singular creature, but one that doesn’t seem to stick with people much, and one who basically has no unique advantages over other monsters aside from its choice design.
 Unfortunately, her biology isn’t not enough to give her much staying power in people’s minds, and as much as I love her personally, I dare you to remember if she was even “cut” from Sword & Shield.

 Sorry, friend.
 Looks like you’re destined for Retirement.

-Any and all appreciation for Girafarig is welcome in the comments!
+Any and all appreciation for Girafarig and Farigiraf is welcome in the comments!